AMICUS CLINIC

 Muscle spasms: If subpectoral placement, occasional chest muscle twitches or spasms are normal in the first few weeks.

-For patients traveling from other parts of Kerala to our Trivandrum clinic, we recommend staying locally for at least 5-7 days after surgery to allow for the first critical follow-up visit before traveling home.
+For patients traveling from other parts of Kerala, we recommend staying locally for at least 5-7 days after surgery to allow for the first critical follow-up visit before travelling home.

 Activity timeline